AdhamHamed/travel-list/README.md

 - Enter the quantity of the item.
 - Click "Add Item" to add it to the packing list.
 - Check off items as you pack them.

+### Summary
+This is a simple project, but it demonstrates key React skills like handling state, responding to user actions, and rendering dynamic content.
+Feel free to extend it with more features like editing items, filtering packed/unpacked items, or adding item categories!